AI Search Assistant Guide

 }

-10. Try the new prompt by asking the Search Assistant!
+Try the new prompt by asking the Search Assistant.

 Restoring Standard Prompts

-To go back to a standard prompt after creating a new one:
+To revert to a standard prompt after creating a new one:

 Restoring All Prompts to Default

-To restore all prompts to the default, refer to the Admin Guide on Resetting Prompts.
+To restore all prompts to the default, see Resetting Prompts in the Admin Guide.

 Advanced Querying

-For example, here's a configuration enabling the Search Assistant to query the company database using Google BigQuery SQL:
+For example, here's a configuration that lets the Search Assistant query the company database using Google BigQuery SQL:

 "config": {